viral32111/simple-afk-system/README.md

 Simple AFK System
 ==========
-#### Current Version: 2.1.4
+#### Current Version: 2.1.5

-Better way to go AFK while your playing.

-It's better because:
+A feature rich AFK system for any gamemode in Garry's Mod.

+Features:
-* It allows you to give a reason for being AFK.
+* Allows you to provide a reason
-* It stops players from killing you.
+* Stops other players from interacting with you
+* Blocks the player from doing anything when there AFK
-* It informs other players that you are AFK (Text above head and by chat).
+* Informs other players that your AFK
+* Info on HUD when your AFK
+* Remembers your weapons
+* Remembers your active weapon
+* Remembers your ammo

 Chat Commands:
 * !afk (reason) : Makes you AFK